indique/elm-nat-in-range/contribute.md

 ## What you can do

 - share your thoughts!
-- extend the feature set
+- adding operations that might be useful

 ### Summary Guide